CodeAtCode/freemius-suite/readme.md

 ## package.sh

-This script from a folder generate a zip package ready to be uploaded on Freemius.
+This script from a folder generate a zip package ready (with `composer update --no-dev`) to be uploaded on Freemius.
-It also switch from Fake_Freemius if in the code is enabled.
+It also switch from `Fake_Freemius` (a fake class to simulate Freemius SDK) if in the code is enabled.
 Generate a zip in the working directory where the plugin is executed.

 `package.sh [plugin-folder] [plugin-root-filename]`